Bayesian Inference from Non-Ignorable Network Sampling Designs: Statistical Methodology

-Observe that we include the factor $p(I \mid \mathcal{G})$ to deal with non-ignorability issues.
-Still, to achieve this, we need to model the underlying graph: that is the purpose of adding the factor $p(\mathcal{G} \mid \alpha) p(\alpha)$.
-For this paper we assume that the dependence structure modeled by $p(Y \mid \mathcal{G},\gamma)$ is a Markov Random Field (MRF).
+Observe that we include the factor $p(I \mid \mathcal{G},\eta)$ to deal with non-ignorability issues.
+Still, to achieve this, we need to model the missing data, which, in this case is given by the underlying graph: that is the purpose of adding the factor $p(\mathcal{G} \mid \alpha) p(\alpha)$.
+For this paper, we assume that the responses are binary, more specifically, that each $y(i)$ takes values in $\left\{ 0,1 \right\}$.
+In addition, the factor $p(Y \mid \mathcal{G},\gamma)$ will always be assumed to represent a Markov Random Field (MRF).

-Note that Expression \ref{Eq:GFramework} is compatible with the factorization described in Expression \ref{Eq:FactorIgnore}.
-Here $W=(Y,\mathcal{G})$ and $\theta=(\alpha,\gamma)$.
-For the problems discussed in this paper, the sampling mechanism will be driven by tuning parameters that are known to the researcher, and therefore, they are not part of the inference.
-For this reason there is no equivalent to $\eta$ in Expression \ref{Eq:GFramework}.
-Also, for the sake of simplicity, we do not include covariates ($X$ in Expression \ref{Eq:FactorIgnore}), but there is no impediment for incorporating them if needed.
+Note that Expression \ref{Eq:GFramework} is compatible with the factorisation described in Expression \ref{Eq:RubinFactor}.
+Here $W=(Y,\mathcal{G})$ and $\tau=(\alpha,\gamma)$.
+For the problems discussed in this paper, the sampling mechanism will be driven by tuning parameters $(\eta)$ that are known to the researcher, and therefore, they are not part of the inference.
+For the sake of simplicity, we do not include covariates, but there is no impediment for incorporating them if needed.